 They were not quite on their way.
 Silliman’s report attracted investors, but it didn’t tell them how to get enough oil.

 James Townsend was elected company president.
 In 1857, the idea of boring an artesian well was broached, but the board couldn’t agree.
-Some members, led by Townsend, proposed drilling a well at their own expense and paying the parent company 12 cents a gallon for the oil produced.
-That proposal was accepted.
+Some members, led by Townsend, proposed drilling a well at their own expense.
+They would then pay the parent company 12 cents a gallon for the oil produced.
+The board accepted that proposal.

 For two-and-a-half years, Drake toiled in Titusville until Aug.
-28, 1659, when he famously became the first to strike oil in America.
+28, 1659.
+On that day he famously struck the first oil well in America.

 Drake’s gusher touched off an oil rush that rivalled the quest for California gold.
 His achievement set off a wave of exploration and investment that established petroleum as a major industry.